 There are multiple approaches that one can take in treatment of mental illnesses.
 From psychodynamic therapies, to behavioral, cognitive, and or holistic therapies.
 Some people even opt to be treated with medications.
 All these approaches have research for and against them.
 Eye movement desensitization and reprocessing, also known as EMDR, is a fairly new and “unorthodox” type of psychotherapy.
-This form of therapy is considered unorthodox or nontraditional because it does not rely on talk therapy or medications like the common psychotherapies do.
+According to WebMD, this form of therapy is considered unorthodox or nontraditional because it does not rely on talk therapy or medications like the common psychotherapies do.
 Instead, EMDR approaches mental illnesses in an unusual way, usually through the patient’s own rapid, rhythmic eye movements.

 Eye Movement Desensitization and Reprocessing is a form of interactive psychotherapy technique used to help alleviate stress by encouraging patients to focus on past trauma memory while simultaneously experiencing bilateral stimulation (usually eye movements) which is associated with a reduction in the vividness and emotion associated with the trauma memories.